 Dose Size

-Both the Z8 and Z10 have the larger brewgroup which is on most Jura coffee machines.
+Both the Z8 and Z10 have the larger brew group found in most Jura coffee machines.
 This means you can have a range of 5-16g of coffee per dose.
 These larger doses are key to getting the deep, rich flavor from your espresso.
-This is one part of why Jura espresso machines stand out from the super-automatic machine crowd.
+This is one reason why Jura espresso machines stand out from the super-automatic machine crowd.

-You’ll find these larger brew groups on all Jura coffee makers except the budget ENA series, which have a maximum of 10g.
-(If this is what you’re looking for, check out our Jura ENA 8 review.)
+It’s only Jura’s budget-friendly ENA series that doesn’t have larger brew groups.
+Instead, they have a maximum of 10g (if this is what you’re looking for, check out our Jura ENA 8 review.)

 Coffee Strength Levels